Department of Music

 Recent Student Work

 Each year, Brown University students create myriad original works for all manner of media and instrumentation.
 In 2020, 20212022, and 2023, the Department of Music created websites to recognize our graduating Concentrators in Music.
-Please browse the linked websites at your leisure, and you will find many illustrations of what the students created as part of their senior projects.
-A few examples are highlighted below.
+Please browse the linked websites at your leisure, and you will find many examples of what the students created as part of their senior projects with just a highlighted below.
 The descriptive text that accompanies each example was written by the students.

 Music Capstone Project: “Dissecting”